-On the less positive side, I am concerned by the results from my Adrenal Stress Test.
+On the less positive side, I am concerned by the results from Salivary Cortisol tests.
 My first test was taken about a year prior to FMD and the second on Day 5.
-I am above the reference ranges on everything except the post-awakening measure.
-This was the day that I performed High Intensity Interval Exercise (HIIT) in the AM followed by lighter exercise before breaking fast around 1100 and this might help explain the elevated levels.
+I plotted above the reference ranges on three out of four measure points.
+Day 5 was the day that I performed High Intensity Interval Exercise (HIIT) in the AM followed by lighter exercise before breaking fast around 1100 and this might help explain the elevated levels.
 Intense exercise increases circulating cortisol.

 I have discussed this outcome with my GP and we agreed that it may or may not be a cause for concern.
-I will be re-running the Adrenal Stress Test on a day when I am neither fasting nor exercising intensely in order to see what my *true* baseline looks like.
+I will be re-running the Salivary Cortisol test on a day when I am neither fasting nor exercising intensely in order to see what my *true* baseline looks like.

 Reflections & Next Steps

 The published results of the human trial of FMD note that greater benefits are experienced by those with greater disease risk, for example people that are overweight and people with poor cholesterol or blood glucose profiles.
 My ‘very healthy’ starting point in combination with regular practice of intermittent fasting made me an unpromising candidate for significant benefits.
 Nevertheless I was pleased by some of my results.

 I will run another FMD cycle within a few months.
 Prior to doing so I will rerun an Adrenal Stress Test on a day I don’t also exercise intensely in order to get a better baseline for comparison of this one metric which causes concern from my first cycle.

 When I do repeat the FMD however I will make several adjustments to how I do so based on my experience, falling into the categories of preparation, Food and Activity.